brunokatekawa/brunokatekawa/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-brunokatekawa-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/brunokatekawa/)](https://www.linkedin.com/in/brunokatekawa/) [![DEV Badge](https://img.shields.io/badge/-Portfolio-000?style=flat-square&logo=dev.to&logoColor=white&link=https://brunokatekawa.github.io/ds_portfolio/)](https://brunokatekawa.github.io/ds_portfolio/)

-Hello, I'm **Bruno Katekawa**, a Data Scientist who has worked for companies of various sizes, from startups to multinationals where I had extensive experience with **Information Technology and User Experience**, extracting the maximum potential from these disciplines in order to deliver the greatest possible value to the businesses.
+Hello, I'm **Bruno Katekawa**, a Data Scientist who has worked for companies of various sizes, from startups to multinationals where I had extensive experience in **Information Technology and User Experience**, extracting the maximum potential from these disciplines in order to deliver the greatest possible value to the businesses.

 In addition, I’ve collaborated with projects that positively impacted **hundreds of thousands** of people that use banking services (retail, corporate and private), telecoms services and health insurance services.